 photo: iDesignArch

-A Mediterranean-style kitchen is full of warmth and color that is inviting and welcoming.
-Homeowners will want to choose cabinets that reflect the old-world charm of this design.
+A Mediterranean-style kitchen is full of warmth and inviting color.
+Homeowners will want to choose cabinets that reflect this design’s old-world charm.